waii-ai/waii-cli/doc/docs/waii-cli-reference.md

 #### Parameters

+[
-url - the database key to be deleted.
+  "url - the database key to be deleted."
+]

 #### Options

+{
-- `--format`: choose the format of the response: text or json.
+  "format": "choose the format of the response: text or json."
+}

 ---